MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/null-values.md

 ---
-title:  Null Values
+title:  Null values
-description: This article describes Null Values in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 07/25/2023
+description: Learn how to use and understand null values. ms.reviewer: alexans ms.topic: reference ms.date: 11/13/2023
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
 zone_pivot_groups: kql-flavors-all
 ---
-# Null Values
+# Null values

 All scalar data types in Kusto have a special value that represents a missing value.
-This value is called the **null value**, or **null**.
+This value is called the *null value*, or *null*.

 > [!NOTE]
 > The `string` data type doesn't support null values.